-When we tell our own company story, we discuss how when we launched Irwin in 2017 we were able to help a market coping with the major regulatory changes in Mifid II.This timing helped us establish our reputation as modern IR providers and has kickstarted incredible growth in a short period of time.
+When Irwin’s company story is told, a major discussion point is how during our 2017 launch, the company was able to help a market coping with the major regulatory changes in Mifid II.This timing helped to establish Irwin’s reputation as modern IR providers and has kickstarted incredible growth in a short period of time.

-You can find out what individual investors care about by using investor targeting software.
-When searching for investors, you can see which companies they currently hold positions with and get insights into what drives them.
+You can discover what individual investors care about by using investor targeting software.
+When searching for investors, you can see which companies they currently hold positions with, and get insights into what drives them.
 Additionally, you can also filter potential investors by various factors, including:

-Lastly, don’t be afraid to get creative in your retelling.
-While it’s important to tell only the truth, you can elevate your story by adding visuals or multimedia resources.
-Having a variety of resources for different mediums can be helpful in capturing investor interest and adding depth to your story without compromising factual information.
-For example, your website might benefit from a short video while a slide deck may benefit from pictures or charts.
+Lastly, don’t be afraid to get creative in your corporate storytelling.
+While it’s important to be truthful, you can elevate your story by adding visuals or multimedia resources.
+Having a variety of resources for different mediums can be helpful in capturing investor interest and adding depth to your strategic narrative without compromising factual information.
+For example, your IR website might benefit from a short video while a slide deck could be leveled-up with pictures or charts.